Rolling kayak design considerations

 The paddler

 Well, I think it is obvious you need to have the strength and flexibility for the type of roll you want to achieve.
-More on that later, but for the rolls using a paddle, especially the Standard Greenland Roll, you do not have to be strong if you have good technique.
+More on that later, but for the rolls using a paddle, especially the Standard Greenland Roll, you do not have to be strong if you have good technique but it may help when learning that particular roll.
 It is probably the basic idea of the SGR, that you can do it however exhausted or out of breath you are.

 The more advanced the roll, the more flexible and stong you need to be to learn it safely.
-That means you have to stay flexible but if you do the roll correctly, not very strong.
+That means you have to be flexible and stay so during your whole rolling career, but if you do the roll correctly, not very strong.
 Do not skip warm up!

 For practicing a few times in real life situations, just go ahead and do some rolling!
 I call it a proper rolling session if you do a hundred of them or so.
-You will build up to that number gradually, depending on your skills, stamina, water temperature etc. Also when practiced you might benefit from just a few certain rolls to finish off your (upright) paddling session.
+You will build up to that number gradually, depending on your skills, stamina, water temperature etc. Also when practiced you might benefit from just a few certain rolls to revive your muscle memory and finish off your (upright) paddling session.

 The rolling kayak

 It helps to have an easy-to-roll kayak and every piece of equipment that makes rolling more enjoyable and fun when practicing new rolls.
 If you don’t, it distracts your focus, takes more stamina, persistence and toughness and you would have made longer and more effective rolling sessions anyway.
-Equipment can be a nose clip, underwater goggles, a neoprene hood to not get hard splashes into your ears, a Tuilik paddle jacket, a big float, a non-feathered paddle, among some.
+Equipment can be a nose clip, underwater goggles, a neoprene hood, headband or earplugs to not get hard splashes into your ears, a Tuilik paddle jacket, a big float, a non-feathered paddle, among some.
+Paddling inside your cockpit’s sides and over your thights can hugely improve your rolling.

-You don’t need those, it just makes practice easier.
+You don’t need all the equipment, it just makes practice easier.

 So what makes the kayak easy to roll?